Lake Manchester flood map & planning overlays

 Is Lake Manchester flood-prone?

-About 21% of Lake Manchester falls within a mapped flood overlay, against a Somerset Regional average of 25%.
+About 21% of Lake Manchester falls within a mapped flood overlay, against the council-wide suburb average of 25%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Lake Manchester bushfire-prone?